 • For entirely aerobic conditions, the fluid returning to the aerator must have positive DO, and it must be sufficiently high to keep the flock centers aerobic

-• In nitrifying systems, especially fully loaded or overloaded systems, it is common to observe simultaneous nitrification-denitrification because the circulating fluid becomes anoxic at some point in the circulation pattern.
+• In nitrifying systems, especially fully loaded or overloaded systems, it is common to see simultaneous nitrification-denitrification because the circulating fluid becomes anoxic at some point in the circulation pattern.

-• High-speed surface aerators find their greatest application in lagoons or oxidation ponds.
-Often an overloaded lagoon is upgraded by adding surface aerators.
+• High-speed surface aerator finds their greatest application in lagoons or oxidation ponds.
+Often an overloaded lagoon is upgraded by adding surface aerator.

-• Lake water depth is restricted when using surface aerators.
+• Lake water depth is restricted when using the surface aerator.
 The impeller must be at least one meter above the bottom and sometimes more depending on the lagoon materials.
-Surface aerators in too shallow water will “dig a hole” in the bay bottom, destroy liners, kick up rocks and soil causing treatment problems and damage the aerator (see picture)
+Surface aerator in too shallow water will “dig a hole” in the bay bottom, destroy liners, kick up rocks and soil causing treatment problems and damage the aerator (see picture)

-• At greater depths, high-speed surface aerators require draft tubes, which extend the influence of the aerators mixing to lower depths.
-Surface aerators are rarely used at higher than 4 to 5 m depth unless they are equipped with lower propellers or draft tubes
+• At greater depths, high-speed surface aerator requires draft tubes, which extend the influence of the aerator mixing to lower depths.
+Surface aerator are rarely used at higher than 4 to 5 m depth unless they are equipped with lower propellers or draft tubes

-• Low-speed aerators are more efficient but require greater support and are most successfully used when mounted on piers on decks.
+• The low-speed aerator is more efficient but need greater support and are most successfully used when mounted on piers on decks.

-• More engineering and planning are needed to use surface aerators, such as designing the structural supports, baffles and tank walls/bottom.
+• More engineering and planning are needed to use the surface aerator, such as designing the structural supports, baffles and tank walls/bottom.
 Long delivery time is common

 • Remember than a method to transfer the heavy aerator